 Restoring lives.
 Preventing Crime.
 Strengthening Communities.

-An informed community active in preventing crime.
+An informed, inclusive community active in preventing crime.

 Promoting positive change through humane, just, and informed responses to crime and its effects.